How to optimize images for SEO: 14 Essential tips for image SEO

 “Usually, you don’t need to use caption and description in the image parameters; you can ignore them.
 Title and alt text ideally don’t need to be exactly the same.
 Alt text should be a meaningful sentence with just one and the most relevant keyword.
 It should describe your image in preferably one sentence.
 These are not thumb rules but good practice.”

-For optimal blog post images, the best practice is to adjust the width of the images to match 80-100% of the available content column width on your website.
+For optimal blog post images, make sure the width of the image is matching 80-100% of the available content column width on your website.
 Commonly recommended dimensions for various image types include:

 • Infographics: Widths between 600 and 1100 pixels and up to 2000 pixels in height can effectively accommodate detailed visual data.